philipwalton/blog/_articles/private-and-protected-members-in-javascript.md

 }
 -->

+Privacy has been a complicated issue throughout JavaScript's history.

+While it's always been possible to meet even the most stringent privacy needs (the myriad of compile-to-js languages proves this), the extraneous ceremony required to really do it right is often too much of a turn-off &mdash; especially to those coming from other languages where privacy is built in.

-In many programming languages, it's common to prefix a variable or method name with an underscore to signal to other developers that it's private.
-JavaScript is no different.
-Many of the more popular JavaScript style guides ([airbnb](https://github.com/airbnb/javascript#naming-conventions), [Dojo](http://dojotoolkit.org/community/styleGuide#Naming_Conventions), [aloha](http://aloha-editor.org/guides/style_guide.html#code-conventions)) suggest doing this.
+In JavaScript we like to prefix our private members with an underscore to let other developers know not to touch them.
+Many of the more popular JavaScript style guides ([airbnb](https://github.com/airbnb/javascript#naming-conventions), [Dojo](http://dojotoolkit.org/community/styleGuide#Naming_Conventions), [aloha](http://aloha-editor.org/guides/style_guide.html#code-conventions)) recommend this.
+But unless you have a way to enforce such a convention, it can never really be trusted.

-Ironically, most of them, immediately after making this recommendation, warn readers against accessing these private members outside of the class definition.
-Dojo says, "The [private] method or property is not intended for use by anything other than the class itself", and Alhoa offers this kind advice: "If you use methods that are [marked private] you are on your own."

-If you're coming from another language, you might be scratching your head right now. *Wait, if it's private, how can someone access it outside of the class definition?*

-Well, therein lies the problem.
-In JavaScript all properties of all objects are public &mdash; all the time.
-This naming convention is used to signal intent, but that's all it does.
-It doesn't enforce anything.
+Thought leaders in the JavaScript community have long warned against fake privacy.
 [Douglas Crockford](http://javascript.crockford.com/code.html#names) has this to say on the subject:

 > Do not use _ (underbar) as the first character of a name.
 It is sometimes used to indicate privacy, but it does not actually provide privacy.
 If privacy is important, use the forms that provide private members.
 Avoid conventions that demonstrate a lack of competence.

-I don't always agree with Douglas Crockford, but this time I do.
-It's time that we, the JavaScript community (myself included), take privacy more seriously.

-There are [many compelling reasons](http://programmers.stackexchange.com/questions/143736/why-do-we-need-private-variables) to use private members, and not a single one of them is solved with a naming convention alone.
-It's short sighted to merely say, "If someone uses a private variable out of scope, that's their problem".
-Because chances are, it's going to be your problem too.
+But despite the warnings, a quick search on Github will show that they're not being taken seriously.
+Developers don't like to jump through hoops, even if it's for their own good.

+In my opinion, the only way we're really going to solve this problem is if we take the hoops away, or at least minimize them.
+In this article I present some ideas to do both.

 ## Privacy in JavaScript Today